Curriculum Information

 Curriculum Impact:

-• External examination results at both GCSE and A level, including the numbers gaining top grades in a wide variety of subjects, as well as the progress made by students between GCSE and A level.
+The impact of the curriculum is assessed by considering:• External examination results at both GCSE and A level, including the numbers gaining top grades in a wide variety of subjects, as well as the progress made by students between GCSE and A level.

 • The range and variety of extracurricular and enrichment activities and students’ participation in them.